opencog/atomspace-rocks/README.md

 might be possible to improve performance and squeeze out some air.
 However, the code is not sloppy, so it might be hard to make it go faster.

+If you are creating a new StorageNode to some other kind of database, using the code here as a starting point would make an excellent design choice.
+All the hard problems have been solved, and yet the overall design remains fairly simple.
+All you'd need to do is to replace all of the references to RocksDB to your favorite, desired DB.